Ras Shorty I: Biography

 He was born Garfield Blackman in Lengua Village, Princes Town, Trinidad, and rose to fame as "Lord Shorty" with his 1963 hit "Cloak and Dagger", subsequently taking the name Ras Shorty.
 A prolific musician, composer and innovator, Shorty experimented with fusing calypso and the other Indian-inspired music, including chutney music, for nearly a decade before unleashing "the soul of calypso", soca music.
 Shorty was the first to really define his music and with "Indrani" in 1973 and the album Endless Vibration in 1975.
+He thought of "Indrani" as the start of soca, although the reception wasn't as good; many thought it was more chutney-flavored.
+He responded to the reception by replacing the Indian instruments with traditional European instruments, marking his first evolution of the soca sound.
+Indrani "introduced a fresh, energetic rhythm that revolutionized the calypso genre, ultimately leading to Soca as a distinct musical form."

 On 30 August 1977, Shorty's friend and collaborator Maestro (Cecil Hume) died in an accident in Trinidad and his loss was felt by Shorty, who penned "Higher World" as a tribute.

 In Dominica, Shorty had attended an Exile One performance of cadence-lypso, and collaborated with Dominica's 1969 Calypso King, Lord Tokyo, and two calypso lyricists, Chris Seraphine and Pat Aaron, in the early 1970s, who wrote him some creole lyrics.
 Soon after, Shorty released a song, "Ou Petit", with words such as "Ou di mwen ou piti Shorty" (meaning "you told me you are small Shorty"), a combination of calypso, cadence and kwéyòl.
 Shorty's 1974 Endless Vibrations and Soul of Calypso brought soca to its peak of international fame.

 Soca's development as a musical genre included its fusion with calypso, cadence, and Indian musical instruments—particularly the dholak, tabla and dhantal—as demonstrated in Lord Shorty's classic compositions "Ïndrani" and "Shanti Om".